 "Intelligent discontent is the mainspring of civilization.
 Progress is born of agitation.
-It is agitation or
+It is agitation or stagnation."-- Eugene V. Debs

-North Central College where I teach courses in media studies, urban
+North Central College where I teach courses in media studies, urban and

-studies, persuasion and gender/women studies.
+studies, and liberal studies.
 My intellectual interests

-are eclectic and wide-ranging: news and journalism,
+are eclectic and wide-ranging: film, news and journalism,

 the list could go on and

 on.
 Most of the courses I teach reflect at least some of these